 2018 has seen the United Kingdom join the fight against ocean plastics in a big way.
-On January 9th, the ban on plastic microbeads in cosmetics went into effect, many organizations are now working towards banning other disposable plastic culprits such as plastic straws, But one enemy combatant has escaped this recent round of attacks, probably because most people don’t realize it contains plastic at all: the wet wipe.
+On January 9th, the ban on plastic microbeads in cosmetics went into effect, and many organizations are now working towards banning other disposable plastic culprits such as plastic straws, But one enemy combatant has escaped this recent round of attacks, probably because most people don’t realize it contains plastic at all: the wet wipe.

 Thames21, the charity that mobilizes volunteers to clean London’s 400 miles of waterways, calls wet wipes the ‘hidden plastic menace’ because they sink to the bottom of rivers, unlike bottles, which tend to float.
 According to Thames21, the sodden wipes combine with mud and debris to create mounds along with slow-moving parts of the Thames, actually changing the shape of the river’s foreshore.
 The charity’s April 2017 Big Count event, which ‘was the first attempt to quantify the impact of wet wipes on the capital’s river’, counted 4,500 wipes in a 154 square meter section of the Thames foreshore south of the Hammersmith Bridge, the largest quantity ever recorded in one place in Britain.

 Wet wipes don’t just pollute the Thames.
 Emma Cunningham, Senior Pollution Campaign Officer at the Marine Conservation Society, announced that the Society’s 2017 Great British Beach Clean turned up 27 wet wipes per 100 meters of beach surveyed, a 94 percent increase from 2016.

 According to both the MCS and Thames21, wet wipes are a problem for fish and other marine life as well.
 The wet wipes that don’t end up in fatbergs or bond with the shore disintegrate, and the plastic they contain separates into microparticles that move up through the marine food web when zooplankton consume them.